-What is a Marriage Contract?
+What Is a Marriage Contract?

 Postnuptial agreements can be a bit more complex as there is little leverage after the marriage has taken place and there are already shared assets to consider, but they are feasible so long as the couple can agree to terms.
 Both types of marriage contracts can be entered into, and are legally enforceable, for both same-sex marriages and opposite-sex marriages.
 Unmarried individuals have the option of drawing up a similar agreement, often referred to as a cohabitation agreement.

-What is Included in Marriage Contract?
+What is Included in a Marriage Contract?

-- division of property upon separation;
+Ownership in or division of property

 What Cannot be Included in a Marriage Contract?

-- Child custody and access terms: Child custody and access is determined by provisions within the Family Law Act and must be centred around the best interests for the child.
-Attempts to circumnavigate the rules and procedures via a marriage contract will not be enforceable in court.
+- Parenting time and decision-making responsibility (formerly child custody and access) terms: These are determined by provisions within the Family Law Act and must be centred around the best interests of the child.
+Attempts to circumnavigate the rules and procedures of the Family Law Act via a marriage contract will not be enforceable in court.

 Can a Marriage Contract be Set Aside?

-- The contract is found to be unconscionable; or
+- The contract is found to be unconscionable, or

-- There was fraud or misrepresentation at the time of signing (such as failure to properly disclose financial assets or debts).
+- There was fraud or misrepresentation at the time of signing (such as a failure to properly disclose financial assets or debts).

-If you perceive a reason that your marriage contract should be voided, you must apply to the court for an order to set the agreement aside.
-It is important to note that courts will rarely intervene unless one of the above factors is present.
-Further, if only one aspect of the agreement is found to be unfair, a judge may only set aside that specific term, allowing the rest of the contract to stand.
+Furthermore, if only one aspect of the agreement is found to be unfair, a judge may only set aside that specific term, allowing the rest of the contract to stand.
 Before proceeding with a challenge to a domestic contract in court, you should seek experienced legal advice to review the agreement and advise you of your options.
-It is also important to note that there is a 2-year limitation period for setting aside a marriage contract, as noted in the Ontario decision F.K. v.
-E.A., 2019 ONSC 3707.
-The clock on the limitation period begins to run once a party discovers that the contract is unfair and that a legal proceeding is the most appropriate way to resolve the issue.

 Enforcing a Marriage Contract

-A domestic contract filed with the court will generally be enforced as written unless challenged by one of the parties, in which case the court will review the contents and determine if any of the factors in the section above apply.
+A domestic contract filed with the court will generally be enforced as written unless challenged by one of the parties.
+If a challenge occurs, the court will review the contents and determine if any of the voiding factors in the section above apply.